 You just went on a big business trip with a few employees, taking a flight and then splurging on some nice rooms at a Marriott.
 You happily earn 10X points per dollar from your basic member status, which seems like quite a lot, and everything seems right with the world.

 But what did you miss out on?
-You could’ve earned 17X points per dollar (6X points from the card and 11X points for Marriott Bonvoy Silver Elite status), taken advantage of a late checkout time, and enjoyed free premium WiFi so you didn’t have to wait for Netflix to buffer while relaxing after a day of work.
+You could’ve earned 17X points per dollar (6X points from the card and 11X points for Marriott Bonvoy Silver Elite status), taken advantage of a late checkout time, and enjoyed free premium WiFi so you didn’t have to wait for Netflix to buffer while relaxing after a hard day.

 All that and more could’ve been yours with the Marriott Bonvoy Business™ American Express® Card.

 The card includes perks like a Free Night Award every year after your account anniversary, worth 35,000 points and good for stays in hotels up to Category 5.
 You’ll get a fast track toward the next member status level, Gold Elite, and other hotel benefits to make your stays a bit cheaper and more comfortable.

 There are three different cards co-branded with Marriott Bonvoy that you can currently apply for.
 One’s a business card, while the other two are personal credit cards.

 Is the Marriott Bonvoy Business card the right choice for you out of this lineup, or would a different option work better?
 Read on to learn more about this card and find out.